reframejs/reframe/readme.md

    Instead of learning one framework to create a static app and a second framework to create a dynamic app, you can learn Reframe to be able to create both static and dynamic apps.
    <br/>
-   [Reframe Rationale - Universal](/docs/reframe-rationale.md#universal) shows the different types of apps and how Reframe supports them all.
+   [Reframe Rationale - Universal](/docs/reframe-rationale.md#universal) shows what different types of apps there are and how Reframe supports them all.
  - **Escapable**
    <br/>
    Most of your code (~95%-99%) will be entirely independent of Reframe.